GeoSensorWebLab/ArcticConnect/README.markdown

     $ jekyll server

 And open [http://localhost:4000/ArcticConnect/](http://localhost:4000/ArcticConnect/) to preview the site changes.
 Once your changes look good, use Git to commit them to your local repository and then push those changes to GitHub on the `gh-pages` branch.

+## Writing Posts

+Posts can be written with a mixture of Markdown and HTML.
+They are kept in the `_posts` directory and the name of the file is the slug in the URL with the date included.
+Dates are in ISO8601 order.
+Be sure to include the following stanza at the top of the post to customize the date and page title:

+    ---
+    layout: post
+    title: "Technical Blog Started"
+    date: 2015-10-29
+    categories:
+    ---

+Changing the layout could be used to have a special layout for certain posts.

+## Acknowledgements

+This site is based on the ["Polar Bear" theme](https://github.com/diezcami/polar-bear-theme) by Camille Diez ([@diezcami](https://github.com/diezcami)).